Consumption in New Zealand

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The ANZ bank business outlook indicator improved in September.
+The ANZ bank business outlook indicator rose in July.

-The ANZ-Roy Morgan consumer confidence indicator edged down to 113.1 in July from June’s 114.1.
+The ANZ-Roy Morgan consumer confidence indicator rose to 81.9 in July from June’s 80.5.

 August 3, 2022

 The seasonally-adjusted unemployment rate rose to 3.3% in Q2 from Q1’s 3.2%, which had marked the lowest print since 1986.